The Access Model: A 1:1 Framework For Teaching With Technology

 Piece 2: Students have access to filtered and unfiltered digital channels

-Through in-the-lap tablets, students can access both unfiltered (a YouTube channel on the beauty of mathematics) and filtered (digital textbooks, MOOCs, etc.) content.
+Through in-the-lap Chromebooks, tablets, smartphones and more, students can access both unfiltered (a YouTube channel on the beauty of mathematics) and filtered (digital textbooks, MOOCs, etc.) content.

 Unfiltered doesn’t mean questionable content, but rather ideas and thinking that is packaged by someone other than the teacher–and thus requiring unique skills and understandings to navigate.